milesix/siesta/.gitlab/issue_templates/Compilation Issue.md

 **Code version:**
 <!--
-Please provide which siesta version you used.
+Please indicate which Siesta version you used
-E.g. 4.0 or 4.1 or if you use a git-commit, please provide the git hash.
+(e.g., 4.1.5, or MaX-1.2.0-2-g598d19617).

-This is vital since some bugs are already fixed in the development version.
+This is vital since some bugs are already fixed in the development branch.

-Siesta prints the version number at the top of any output, or in the version.info file.
+This information can be found in file `SIESTA-version` (for recent versions of Siesta) or file `version.info` (for older versions of Siesta; in this case, if you obtained the source code using git, please specify the precise Commit Id hash).
 -->